bunkerity/bunkerweb/docs/integrations.md

   <figcaption>Kubernetes integration</figcaption>
 </figure>

-The autoconf acts as an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and will configure the BunkerWeb instances according to the [Ingress resources](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-It also monitors other Kubernetes objects like [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) for custom configurations.
+To automate the configuration of BunkerWeb instances in a Kubernetes environment, the autoconf service serves as an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+It configures the BunkerWeb instances based on [Ingress resources](https://kubernetes.io/docs/concepts/services-networking/ingress/) and also monitors other Kubernetes objects, such as [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/), for custom configurations.

-The recommended setup is to define **BunkerWeb** as a **[DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)** which will create a pod on all nodes and the **autoconf and scheduler** as **single replicated [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)**.
+For an optimal setup, it is recommended to define BunkerWeb as a **[DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)**, which ensures that a pod is created on all nodes, while the **autoconf and scheduler** are defined as **single replicated [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)**.

-Since we have multiple instances of BunkerWeb running, a shared data store implemented as a [Redis](https://redis.io/) service must be created : the instances will use it to cache and share data.
-You will find more information about the Redis settings [here](settings.md#redis)
+Given the presence of multiple BunkerWeb instances, it is necessary to establish a shared data store implemented as a [Redis](https://redis.io/) service.
+This Redis service will be utilized by the instances to cache and share data among themselves.
+Further information about the Redis settings can be found [here](settings.md#redis).

 !!! info "Database backend"
-    Please note that we assume you are using MariaDB as database backend (which is defined using the `DATABASE_URI` setting).
-Other backends for this integration are still possible if you want : see yaml files in the [misc/integrations folder](https://github.com/bunkerity/bunkerweb/tree/v1.5.1/misc/integrations) folder of the repostiory for more information.
+    Please be aware that our instructions assume you are using MariaDB as the default database backend, as configured by the `DATABASE_URI` setting.
+However, we understand that you may prefer to utilize alternative backends for your Docker integration.
+If that is the case, rest assured that other database backends are still possible.
+See docker-compose files in the [misc/integrations folder](https://github.com/bunkerity/bunkerweb/tree/v1.5.1/misc/integrations) folder of the repository for more information.

     Clustered database backends setup are out-of-the-scope of this documentation.

-Please note that both scheduler and autoconf services needs to access the Kubernetes API.
-The recommended way of doing it is using [RBAC authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+Please ensure that both the scheduler and autoconf services have access to the Kubernetes API.
+It is recommended to utilize [RBAC authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for this purpose.

-Another important thing is the `KUBERNETES_MODE=yes` environment variable which is mandatory when using the Kubernetes integration.
+Additionally, it is crucial to set the `KUBERNETES_MODE` environment variable to `yes` when utilizing the Kubernetes integration.
+This variable is mandatory for proper functionality.

-Here is the yaml boilerplate you can use as a base :
+To assist you, here is a YAML boilerplate that can serve as a foundation for your configuration:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1